-- 1. Official Absence-Doctor or dental appointment that is verified by a medical statement, required court appearance verified by a document, funeral, observance of religious holiday or a pre-approved college visit or family vacation are all considered to be Official Absences.
-These do not count in the 6-day absence policy but only with proper verification.
-However, these absences do count against perfect attendance. - 2.
+- Official Absence -Doctor or dental appointment that is verified by a medical statement, required court appearance verified by a document, funeral, observance of religious holiday or a pre-approved college visit or family vacation are all considered to be Official Absences.
+These absences do count against perfect attendance. - 2.
 Absence-Personal illness, illness in family, and family emergencies are considered absent.
 However, we must receive notification from a parent/guardian to upgrade from an unexcused absence.
 Work missed may be made up without penalty.
 Regular attendance is mandatory.
 However, if illness or other absences cause a student to miss school or classes, it is the student's responsibility to make arrangements to make up the work missed.
 The student will be allowed one day make-up for each one day absent.
 Students will be allowed to make up work for days missed up to two (2) days per grading period.
 The days of absence covered by a medical excuse will not count against the 2 days per grading period.
-All make-up work extended beyond ten (10) school days will require administrative approval.
-An absence does count toward the 6-day absence policy. - 3.
-Unexcused Absence/Truancy-Any student who is absent from school/class without his/her parent's permission/ notification or is absent from an assigned area within the school is unexcused/truant. - Disciplinary action may result from unexcused absence. - The Board authorizes the Superintendent to establish a hearing and notification procedure for the purpose of denying a student's driving privileges if that student of compulsory school age has been absent without legitimate excuse for more than 10 60 consecutive days hours during a school month (10 days) or a total of at least 15 90 days hours during a semester or term school year (15 days).
+All make-up work extended beyond ten (10) school days will require administrative approval. - 3.
+Unexcused Absence/Truancy-Any student who is absent from school/class without his/her parent's permission/ notification or is absent from an assigned area within the school is unexcused/truant. - The Board authorizes the Superintendent to establish a hearing and notification procedure for the purpose of denying a student's driving privileges if that student of compulsory school age has been absent without legitimate excuse for more than 60 consecutive hours during a school month (10 days) or a total of at least 90 hours during a school year (15 days).